mingkho/benapp1/README.md

-# Getting Started For Their Project
+# Getting Started For Your Project

 Welcome to your new project.